 Teens really know how to push your buttons, don’t they?
 And they don’t care about fighting fair—they fight to win.
 You can show them a different way to fight.
-The next time there’s a disagreement with their teen, consider how you can use that conflict as a teachable moment.
-Model how to fight fair.
+The next time there’s a disagreement with your teen, consider how you can use that conflict as a teachable moment.
+When arguing with your teenager, model how to fight fair.
 “Teens can be emotional and unreasonable,” says Dr. Brittany Barber Garcia, Ph.D., a pediatric psychologist.
 “Their raging hormones, egocentric world view, and developing brains can put them on a collision course with adults.”
 But even in the heat of the moment, advises Dr. Barber Garcia, parents can model positive behavior for their teens by showing them how to handle conflict face-to-face and disagree respectfully.
 They can also provide teens with the emotional feedback they need to learn how to moderate their own behavior.

 In those heated moments, says Dr. Barber Garcia, remember these 10 tips:

 As a parent, how you act is even more important than what you say.
 Instead of throwing fuel on the fire by getting angry, try to stay calm as much as possible.
 Take a breath.
 Think before you speak.
 Don’t let your emotions get the upper hand.